-We provided 318 different sessions for schools and community groups to visit our education centres in 2015/16 – providing 8483 tour opportunities at clean and waste water treatment works.
-Our education centres are 'Learning Outside The Classroom' accredited.
+We provided 195 different sessions for schools and community groups to visit our education centres in 2016/17 – providing 5098 tour opportunities at clean and waste water treatment works.
+In the past 12 months we have worked towards opening centres at Ewden WTW and Tophill Low Nature Reserve and these have been taking visits since May 2017.
+All our education centres are 'Learning Outside The Classroom' accredited.

-We also provided 43 classroom packs of our 'The Green Classroom' resource - a total of 1680 booklets, and delivered outreach on our capital programme to a further 3 schools reaching 126 young people.
+We also provided 25 classroom packs of our 'The Green Classroom' resource - a total of 948 booklets, and delivered outreach on our capital programme to 16 schools reaching 588 young people.

 Customer engagement campaigns

 Our ‘Course it’s better’ campaign was launched in December 2016 to increase customer engagement and customer perception of the Yorkshire Water brand.
 The campaign was based on the quality of our water and how proud we are of it.
 From the social media accounts and correspondence, we have with customers, we know that the taste of the water is one of the attributes people in Yorkshire are proud of.
 We wanted to share this pride by creating a fun, entertaining and engaging campaign.
 The tag line for the campaign was ‘Yorkshire Water – course it’s better’.
 We used the tag line over the festive period and ran a series of fun competitions online.
 We then launched our video for Course it’s better in January 2017 and it went viral with 2,833,766 views and interactions 43,388 on social media.
 During the campaign, we had a stand at the key train stations in Yorkshire where we gave out over 7,000 bottles of water to commuters.

 We delivered a water saving campaign to increase awareness about water usage and how customers can reduce